Growth & Resource Protection

 Improving Local Zoning

-APCC is also a strong voice in promoting improvements to local zoning bylaws and regulations that currently perpetuate sprawl and needlessly consume open space.
+APCC is a strong voice in promoting improvements to local zoning bylaws and regulations that currently perpetuate sprawl and needlessly consume open space.
 APCC works with town officials in identifying areas where changes to local bylaws are needed in order to direct growth to village centers and away from environmentally sensitive areas.
 In addition, APCC generates powerful grassroots support to push for the adoption of zoning changes that will better protect the natural resources and character of a community.

 APCC actively promotes utilization of a host of planning tools that can assist regional and local efforts to shape our communities and protect our natural resources.
 The Cape Cod Commission Act provides Barnstable County with tools that are not available to other Massachusetts communities.